CyberSkull/Godot-Wild-Jam-79/README.md

 # Dakota Duck in The Dark Slime Dungeon
 Dakota Duck is descending into The Dark Slime Dungeon!
-Part of the Godot Wild Game Jam 72.
+Part of the Godot Wild Game Jam 79.
 How deep in the dungeon can you go?

+New for Godot Wild Jam 79: LEVEL UP!
+Dakota Duck now levels up when defeating enough enemies.

 ## Controls:
-* Move Dakota Duck with the WASD, D-Pad or left control stick
+* Move Dakota Duck with the WASD, D-Pad or the left/right control sticks.
-* Attack with spacebar or any gamepad face button.
+* Attack with spacebar, any gamepad face button or the shoulder buttons.

 ## Credits:
 * Programming: internetzspacezshipz & CyberSkull